kenzok8/small-package/luci-app-xray/README.md

 ## Warnings

-* For OpenWrt 24.10 and SNAPSHOT users, dnsmasq integration options need to be changed.
-See the last comment in [#425](https://github.com/yichya/luci-app-xray/issues/425#issuecomment-2494295834) for details.
 * For security concerns, global SOCKS / HTTP inbound (listen on 0.0.0.0, port 1080 / 1081 by default) is deprecated and will be removed in next major version (4.0.0).
     * These settings are moved to preview app
     * Use Extra Inbound to manually add ports (avoid using common ports like 1080, also set listen addresses carefully) and adjust related workloads to use that.